IDSIA-papers/2021-NeurIPSWHY-causalEM/README.md

 # Causal Expectation-Maximisation

-This bundle contains the manuscript submitted to Neurips 2021 and entitled  "Causal Expectation-Maximisation".
+This bundle contains the manuscript preseted at the WHY workshop (NeurIPS2021) and entitled  "Causal Expectation-Maximisation".
 The organisation  is the following:

-- _example_: code and data for replicating the example in the supplementary material.
+- _example_: code and data for replicating the examples in the paper.
 - _experiments_: Java files for replicating the experiments.
 - _lib_: packages needed for running the code.
 - _models_: set of structural causal models in UAI format considered in the experimentation.